 Where to Find Tahini (aka Sesame Seed Paste) in Your Grocery Store

-The recent buzz around tahini may have you curious to try a recipe calling for it.
+The buzz around tahini paste may have you curious to try a recipe calling for it.
 But the mystery might continue when you try to find the nutty ingredient.
 Here are our best tips on how to find tahini in the grocery store.

 If you’ve tried hummus, you're familiar with tahini’s nutty flavor.
 But you might not know what gave it that flavor.
 Mystery solved: The creamy texture and savory, nutty flavor in a hummus recipe or baba ghanoush comes from tahini, also called tahini paste, sesame tahini, or tahini sesame paste.
 It's a pantry staple for anyone that makes a lot of Mediterranean recipes and other ethnic cuisines.
 If you're new to the nutty condiment, you might not know where to find tahini in the grocery store.
 Here's how to get your hands on a jar to make your next falafel salad or chicken dinner.

 What Is Tahini?

 Tahini is a thick paste made of ground sesame seeds most commonly used in Middle Eastern dishes like tahini sauce.
-Though also a sesame seed paste, if your recipe calls for sesame seed paste, it's likely referring to an ingredient more commonly used in Chinese cooking, a paste of roasted sesame seeds.
+Though tahini is a sesame seed paste, if your recipe calls for sesame seed paste, it's likely referring to an ingredient more commonly used in Chinese cooking, a paste of roasted sesame seeds.
 Tahini is made from raw (uncooked) seeds.

 Where to Find Tahini